Elwafi-Elmehdi/mehdi4j/src/content/post/what-is-dockerfile.md

 ## Putting it All Together

-in this section we will summerize what we saw before and demonstrate how to use dockerfiles to build your containers image.
-We
+in this section we will summarize what we saw before and demonstrate how to use dockerfiles to build your containers image.

 ```docker
 # Use a lightweight Node.js image as a base